GuyErreich/layerx-home-assignment/cdktf/README.md

-# EKS Cluster Provisioning with CDK for Terraform (CDKTF)

-This project provisions an EKS Kubernetes cluster on AWS using CDK for Terraform (CDKTF) in TypeScript, with the following features:

-- AWS EKS cluster with modern features (1.28 version)
+# CDKTF Implementation for LayerX Home Assignment

+This directory contains the CDKTF code that provisions the AWS EKS infrastructure, along with associated components for a GitOps-ready environment.

+## Architecture Components

-- Configurable VPC and subnets
+- **VPC**: Custom VPC with public subnets only, supporting both external and internal k8s communication
-- Proper IAM roles and policies
-- Kubernetes provider configuration
+- **EKS Cluster**: Managed Kubernetes with node groups (version 1.28) without auto-scaling (not using EKS auto mode)
+- **Storage**: S3 buckets and DynamoDB tables for application data
-- ArgoCD namespaces for GitOps workflows
+- **ArgoCD**: GitOps deployment tool
+- **AWS Load Balancer Controller**: For ingress management
-- Support for kubernetes-event-exporter for Slack alerts
+- **Event Exporter**: For Kubernetes event monitoring and Slack alerts

+> **Note**: This implementation is designed for development purposes.
+For production, it would need additional components such as private subnets, Karpenter autoscaling, and stricter security measures.

 ## Prerequisites